There are many small network tools out there: Ping, Traceroute, Dig, Host, etc.

 The advantage of this software is that it combines the functionality of the Ping command and the Traceroute.
 Just like a typical traceroute query, a query from the MTR command will show the route from a computer to a specified host.

-The advantage over the traditional is that it will also provide a lot of statistics about each hop, like response time and percentage.
+This has the edge over the traditional is that it will also provide a lot of statistics about each hop, like response time and percentage.

 So, using the MTR command, you will get more information about the route and see problematic devices on the way.
 If you see a sudden increase in time of response or packet loss, you have found a bad link.